THE LINUX FOUNDATION PROJECTS

 FAQ

-Margo Preview Release 1 (PR1) is a pre-draft release of the Margo spec.
+Margo Preview Releases (PR1, PR2, PR3…) are pre-draft releases of the Margo spec.

-We are making PR1 public to allow anyone to experiment with it and provide feedback.
-Our overall objective is to make the upcoming General Availability release (GA1) more robust and useful.
+We are making Preview Releases public to allow anyone to experiment with it and provide feedback.
+Our overall objective is to make the upcoming General Availability release (e.g. GA1) more robust and useful.

 • Validate industrial use cases and monitor incremental progress toward a fully interoperable ecosystem